enjoythelive1/Trios2D/README.md

 ##Components

-Components are mede to encapsulate behavior, like player movement or phisycs.
+Components are mede to encapsulate behavior, like player movement or physics.
 All the components must derive from `Trios2D.Component`.
 To use componets you must add it to a `GameObject` or any derivate, using the `#addComponent` method.
 To make a blanc component you can do that this way:

 ```javascript
 var newComp = new Trios2D.Component();